pattonsgirl/CEG2350/Labs/Lab05/README.md

 ## Extra Credit - Bulk Renamer

-This build on the script created for Part 1.
+This builds on the script created for Part 1.
 Since the core is similar, I would `cp` this to a new script named `bulkrenamer`.

 1. Download and run one of the create files scripts to generate some dummy files for this part.
    - [createfiles.sh](createfiles.sh) will just create 30 files in the directory you run it from (10 of each error type below)